BDO-Wellington/NZNO-Expense-Claim/README.md

 ﻿# NZNO Expense Claim Submission Form

-A web-based expense claim submission form that supports standard expenses, private vehicle mileage, and other expenses with file attachments.
+A modern, modular web-based expense claim submission form that supports standard expenses, private vehicle mileage, and other expenses with file attachments.
 The form generates PDFs and submits data to a configurable backend endpoint.

 ## Features